-In this article, we’ll explore 15 effective HR intranet examples—showcasing key features, capabilities, and design approaches.
-Each intranet example can help you plan a high-impact HR site or portal that engages employees and supports organizational goals.
+In this article, we explore 15 effective HR intranet examples that highlight key features, capabilities, and design approaches.
+Each example demonstrates how a well-designed HR employee intranet can engage employees, support daily HR needs, and align with broader organizational goals.

 An HR intranet is an internal digital workplace solution designed to support human resources goals and processes.
-It serves as the central employee intranet portal for HR-related information and services—helping staff easily find policies, complete tasks, and engage with programs such as onboarding, learning, wellbeing, and career development.
+It serves as a central employee intranet portal for HR, helping employees easily find policies, complete tasks, and engage with initiatives such as onboarding, learning, wellbeing, and career development.

 A strong HR intranet solution enables organizations to:

-✔ Improve communication between HR, managers, and employees.
+✔ Improve communication and transparency between HR, managers, and employees through structured, targeted content.

-✔ Coordinate engagement and employee experience initiatives across the organization.
+✔ Coordinate employee experience initiatives by aligning HR programs, campaigns, and services across the organization.

-The best corporate intranet examples for HR are designed in close collaboration with HR teams—ensuring features, content, and workflows align with both business requirements and employee expectations.
-To get it right, HR should be involved from requirements gathering through solution design, content ownership, and ongoing improvement.
+The best corporate intranet examples for HR are created in close collaboration with HR teams—ensuring features, content, and workflows align with both business needs and employee expectations.
+To succeed, HR should be involved throughout the entire journey: from requirements and solution design to content ownership and continuous improvement of the HR intranet software.

-Below are 15 employee intranet examples focused on HR.
-Each intranet example demonstrates how HR pages and portals can solve common challenges while driving engagement and improving the employee experience.
+Below are 15 HR intranet examples and employee intranet examples focused on HR.
+Each HR intranet site example demonstrates how intranet pages and portals can solve common challenges while improving engagement and strengthening the employee experience.

 Create a personalized onboarding hub that welcomes new employees with videos, checklists, tutorials, FAQs, and role-based resources.
 This HR intranet example helps new hires get up to speed quickly while connecting them to company culture from day one.